Frontier

 I've also written a guide to cloning your Elite Dangerous keybinds file

-Cutting to the chase, which settings have the biggest impact?
+Cutting to the chase, which settings have the biggest impact if your graphics card isn't quite powerful enough?

 Shadows (try Low or Medium)